 Rain at Walt Disney World, the Happiest Place on Earth – seems like an oxymoron doesn’t it?
 But, it does happen and there’s not a whole lot you can do about it.
-On our one and only trip to the Magic Kingdom in Orlando, Florida, we encountered not just rain, but a cold downpour.
+On our one and only trip to the Magic Kingdom in Orlando, Florida, we encountered not just rain at Disney, but a cold downpour.
 The paths were flooded, our clothes were soaked and, yet, we still managed to have the time of our lives.
 Maybe it was the Disney magic or, perhaps, just our optimistic nature, but we truly made the most of it.
 Here’s some tips so you can, too.

 1. Don’t panic.
 Florida rain showers are usually fast moving.
 Many times the rain leaves as soon as it arrives.
 But, be sure to watch the Weather Channel so you can prepare if needed.